 Is this program mandatory?

-How will I know if I am required to complete this course?
+How do I know if I am required to complete this course?

-When and where will the course be taught?
+When and where can I attend the class?

 What do I need to bring to class with me?